 My first shocker… just a PSA for you all: Bonhomme talks.
 He has a voice.
 Pictured below was the exact moment I realized this guy had a human voice.
 Growing up, Bonhomme never spoke (probably because they never wanted to give away who was in the suit).
 Suffice to say, I was shooketh.

-This year’s Québec Winter Carnival will be taking place from February 7 to 16, 2020.
+This year’s Québec Winter Carnival is scheduled to take place from February 5 to 14, 2021.

 Where is the Québec Winter Carnival celebrated?